QuickLogic-Corp/quicklogic-fpga-toolchain/README.rst

 Below are some ways to run SymbiFlow:

-1) Run an installer and follow the instructions to run an example
+1) Run an installer and run an example
+2) Use the daily build and run an example
-2) Compile from source code and run example
+3) Compile from source code and run example
-3) Run SymbiFlow in a container
+4) Run SymbiFlow in a container

+For more details on the symbiflow options refer the tutorial guide: `Symbiflow_Tutorial <https://quicklogic-fpga-tool-docs.readthedocs.io/en/latest/index.html>`_

+For details on the usage of RAM, FIFO and Multiplier blocks, refer to the following document:
+`Ram_Fifo_Mult_User_Document <https://quicklogic-fpga-tool-docs.readthedocs.io/en/latest/ram/S3BDeviceHardmacroResources.html>`_

-.. _1-run-an-installer-and-follow-instructions-to-run-example:
+.. _1-run-an-installer-and-run-an-example:

-1) Run an installer and follow instructions to run example
+1) Run an installer and run an example
 ----------------------------------------------------------

 Download